10 Best Things To Do In London, United Kingdom

 A Short walk from Piccadilly circus takes you to Leicester square.
 This is the heart of London’s West End, with restaurants, theaters, and Casinos.
 The square is busy during the day as well as during the night. if you are lucky you might catch a film premiere or a street festival.
 For me, this was the starting point of most night-outs in the area.

 The Third square you don’t want to miss is Trafalgar square.
-Nelson’s Column and the lions around it are another landmark of the city.
+Nelson’s Column and the lions around it is another landmark of the city.
 This is a wide-open square, where protests take place, as well as New Year’s Eve celebrations.
 If you are interested in classic art, don’t miss the National Gallery on the north side of Trafalgar square.

 Tour Covent Garden

 What used to be a fruit and vegetable market is now the place for shopping, eating, and enjoying London vibes.
 It is fun to stroll between the shops, sit in a cafe or watch a street performance.
 A few interesting places to visit are the London Transport Museum, London Film Museum, and the Royal Opera House.
-At nights, the streets surrounding the main piazza are vibrant with pubs and restaurants, replacing the old brothels and gambling dens of the past.
+At night, the streets surrounding the main piazza are vibrant with pubs and restaurants, replacing the old brothels and gambling dens of the past.

 Tip: Lyceum Theater in Covent Garden is the home of the British Lion King, which is one of the best classic musicals I have watched.
 Watching a musical is of the fun things to do in London at night.